varunu28/graft/README.md

 # Go Raft
-From sratch implementation of Raft consensus algorithm in Go
+From scratch implementation of [Raft consensus algorithm](https://raft.github.io/raft.pdf) in Go

 ## Raft in action